 In November 2005, ACWWA acquired certain water rights on the Cherry Creek (the "Western Water Rights").
 The Western Water Rights are projected to have an average annual yield of approximately 800 acre-feet and are derived from both groundwater and surface water sources.
-ACWWA presently has a project called the "ACWWA FLOW" that includes the purchase and adjudication of 4,400 acre-feet of consumptive use surface water rights from the South Platte Basin.
-A delivery system is also required to enable this water to be delivered to ACWWA.
-Accordingly, ACWWA considers these water rights as part of its long-term supply, but not part of its currently accessible water rights portfolio.
+Additionally, ACWWA considers the water rights from the ACWWA Flow project as part of its long-term supply, but not part of its currently accessible water rights portfolio.